C# 8: Nullable Reference Types

 #Generic types

-Generics types are specials as they can represent value types (struct) and reference types (class).
+Generic types are special as they can represent value types (struct) and reference types (class).
 This means you cannot use the T? type to represent a nullable type as it would conflict with the existing Nullable<T> when the generic is a value type.
 To use this syntax you need to constrain the generic to a reference type or a value type.
 It is possible to use some attributes to manage unconstrained generic types using attributes as explained later.

 C#